 If you would rather opt for smaller and easier-to-carry objects, instead, you will find exquisite handcrafts made of cork, which is also a very typical and prestigious craftsmanship in Sardinia.

 We brought home a calendar with the image of the Maddalena archipelago printed on a cork cover.
 And we got to see how they made it right in front of us.

 If you were a party animal, keener on social and nightlife than daily exploration, we would be more likely to suggest you stay in La Maddalena, a much larger and more lively inhabited center, located on the homonymous island.

-To get to La Maddalena, is very easy.
+Getting to La Maddalena is very easy.
 Public transport is frequent, efficient, and fast.
 The scheduled ferry leaves every 15 minutes from Palau and in another 15 minutes will get you to the historic center of Maddalena.